krimbopple/BlitzX3D/README.md

 ### Steps

 1. Open `blitz3d.sln` in Visual Studio 2022.
-2. Select the **Release** configuration and rebuild the entire solution.
+2. Select the **Release x86** configuration and rebuild the entire solution.
 3. All done!
 You can find the output files in the `_release` and `_release/bin` directories.
 Feel free to delete any `.pdb` and `.ilk` files.

 ## In Memory of Mark Sibly